-- Transition from labour intensive economy to high skilled, high paid workforce to support area strengths including science and engineering. - Ensuring the area is prepared for the fourth industrial revolution, including adoption of digital and low carbon technologies and support for SMEs to enable digital transformation. - Utilisation of available workforce to fill skills gaps and meet new demand as migrant labour is forecast to reduce and economic downturn will create available labour. - Measures to help young workers have become a greater priority as the group has been disproportionately hit by the economic downturn.
-This includes delivery of effective careers advice to ensure that individual aspirations are consistent with employer demand. - Encouraging life-long learning for all and inclusive growth, in times of recession, the gulf between those furthest from the labour market widens. - Enabling parity of vocational learning and raising T-Level and apprenticeship take up. - Increasing levels of Level 4+ qualified workers, particularly in higher technical qualifications.
+- Transition from a labour-intensive economy to a high skilled, high paid workforce to support area strengths including science and engineering. - Ensuring the area is prepared for the fourth industrial revolution, including adoption of digital and low carbon technologies and support for SMEs to enable digital transformation. - Utilisation of available workforce to fill skills gaps and meet new demand as migrant labour is forecast to reduce. - Measures to help young workers have become a greater priority as the group has been disproportionately hit by the economic disruption.
+This includes delivery of effective careers advice to ensure that individual aspirations are consistent with employer demand. - Encouraging life-long learning for all and inclusive growth, ensuring those most impacted by the pandemic are not left behind in the recovery. - Enabling parity of vocational learning and raising T-Level and apprenticeship take-up. - Increasing levels of Level 4+ qualified workers, particularly in higher technical qualifications.